Easy family camping recipes

 Up for an adventure?
-Take the kids into the open air, sleep under the stars (or closer to them anyway) and spend time together as a family without the usual hassles of everyday life.
+Take the kids into the open air, sleep under the stars and spend time together as a family without the usual hassles of everyday life.

 Cooking in the wilderness is great fun, and everything cooked on an open fire just tastes better.
-But if you've got a hungry brood to feed, you might want to have some tasty recipes you can plan in advance to keep everybody full and happy.
-So pack up some essentials, grab your ingredients, then say hello to freedom and the open road.
-Roughing it never tasted so good.
+But if you've got a hungry crowd to feed, it's a good idea to plan your meals in advance to ensure everyone remains full and happy.
+So, pack some essentials, grab your ingredients, then say 'hello' to freedom on the open road.

 Discover more delicious camping recipes.
-We also have recipes perfect for alternative diets with our vegetarian camping recipes and vegan camping recipes.
+We also have plant-based recipes, including our vegetarian camping recipes and vegan camping recipes.

 Hearty breakfasts

-If you’ve arrived at your camping pitch late at night, then there’s nothing quite like venturing from your nest at dawn to set eyes on your new landscape.
-Celebrate with an extra special breakfast that will set you and the kids up for the day.
-Our flavoursome campfire smoky bean brekkie is a one-pan take on a full English breakfast and is perfect for feeding a crowd.
-For a veggie alternative, our cheesy scrambled egg croissants take minutes to prepare, feel suitably decadent and also just use the one pan.
+Wake up to an extra-special breakfast that will set you and the kids up for the day.
+Our flavoursome campfire smoky bean brekkie is a one-pan take on a full English breakfast.
+For a veggie alternative, our one-pan cheesy scrambled egg croissants take minutes to prepare and feel decadent.
+Or, cheesy skillet hash brown & eggs also calls for just one pan and is equally filling.

-If you prefer starting the day with a little sweetness, tuck into our delicious choc chunk and high-fruit granola, topped with a few summer berries for a real holiday treat.
+If you prefer starting the day with a little sweetness, tuck into our delicious choc chunk & high fruit granola topped with a few summer berries for a real holiday treat.
 These no-weigh cinnamon & yogurt pancakes are also easy to whip up and don't require any scales.
 Serve with a drizzle of maple syrup or chocolate spread.

-For more easy breakfast ideas perfect to enjoy in the sun, check out our summer breakfast recipes.
+For more easy breakfast ideas to enjoy in the sun, check out our summer breakfast recipes.
+Or, make a batch of breakfast bars to take with you – try oat & cranberry bars, sunshine bars (they don't require baking) or our healthier flapjacks.

 Easy lunches